McKenzie College (New Brunswick)

 McKenzie College is a private college in Moncton, New Brunswick, Canada.
-McKenzie College offers programs in Art and Design, Social Entrepreneurship and IT.
+McKenzie College offers programs in Art and Design, business programs and IT.
 The college also includes the McKenzie Language Centre.
+The language center offers international students pathway programs into colleges/universities in the area.

 History

 Since opening in 1988, McKenzie College has undergone several restructures of its multiple locations throughout Atlantic Canada before relocating to Moncton in 1997.
 The college has recently expanded to offer programs in information technology and English language training.